usrz/minimal-ubuntu/README.md

 Formatting and mounting
 =======================

-Take quick break, sometimes it takes a second or two for the kernel to populate the device tree...
-Then let's figure out the partitions UUIDs and devices:
+Before moving on to the next step, it's important to give the system a moment to populate the device tree.
+This process may take a second or two.

+Once the kernel has finished re-populating the device tree, we can proceed to identify the UUIDs and devices of our partitions.
+To do this, we will use the following commands:

 ```shell
 # Find the UUID and device of the boot partition